 - Official secondary school transcript with a grade point average (GPA) of 2.75-4.00 (on a 4.00 scale) - General Education Development (GED) test average score of 500 with no score below 450.
-Texas GED: 160-200 regular admission. - Home school transcript with courses, grades, and dates of completion with a state-issued certificate of secondary school completion if applicable. - General Certificate of Secondary Education: must have five (5) passes or more - Provisional Admission: GPA of 2.50 2.74 - High school English or Math grades with D/F must be re-taken - Provisional status removed after 1 semester at SWAU with a 2.25>
+Texas GED: 160-200 regular admission. - Home school transcript with courses, grades, and dates of completion with a state-issued certificate of secondary school completion if applicable. - General Certificate of Secondary Education: must have five (5) passes or more

-- Placement tests submitted after provisional admission which meet requirements for ENGL 121 and MATH 110 will change the entrance classification to regular admission - Students admitted with provisional status are required to take UNIV 011
+- High school English or Math grades with D/F must be re-taken - Provisional status removed after 1 semester at SWAU with a 2.25> - Placement tests submitted after provisional admission which meet requirements for ENGL 121 and MATH 110 will change the entrance classification to regular admission - Students admitted with provisional status are required to take UNIV 011